8 posts tagged with "C++"

 A utility class for multi-dimensional operator[]

+I'm always glad about feedback.
+If you spot an error in this post, let me know and I'll fix it.
 Sometimes you have data-structures that are multi-dimensional in nature.
 A classic example might be a matrix or a cube.
-Alas, there’s no built-in way in the language to deal with multi dimensional array-like access.
-In this blog post we’re going to develop a little utility class that you can use for exactly that.
+Alas, there's no built-in way in the language to deal with multi dimensional array-like access.
+In this blog post we're going to develop a little utility class that you can use for exactly that.
+This article was written in a time before C++23.
+C++23 solves the problem described in th

 • 03 Oct 2021/ C++